Could less technology improve problem solving?

 The rise of the interactive whiteboard

 I wonder if the history of interactive whiteboards bears this out.
 Since their invention in around 1990, the global market has grown to be worth between $3 billion and $5 billion.
 Most of the big names in consumer electronics, and some of the biggest names in computing (IBM, Microsoft, Cisco) have an offering.
-The UK is the leading market in Europe; within the UK the education sector is the leading market, with high take-up rates forecast for all stages of education, as well as increasing corporate take up.
+The UK is the leading market in Europe; within the UK the education news-sector is the leading market, with high take-up rates forecast for all stages of education, as well as increasing corporate take up.
 The McKinsey article itself might drive some more demand.

 And yet… I can’t help feeling this is still a technology that has not yet quite landed, that might copy the trajectory of its electronic forbear.
-I have never seen one used, in all the sectors and companies I have worked in during the 30 years they have been available.
+I have never seen one used, in all the news-sectors and companies I have worked in during the 30 years they have been available.

 In education, there is a body of opinion that they simply replicate traditional teaching methods.
 They fail to capitalise on the growing interest in collaboration, and in group working and learning.
 To be fair, other commentators and researchers have found improvement in standards of educational attainment linked to the use of interactive whiteboards.